Find more out about the staff of Community Legal Centres Queensland.

 Hannah is a fifth year student at the University of Queensland studying a dual Bachelor of Laws/Bachelor of Business Management.

-Hannah started as a volunteer at CLCQ in February 2016, and now works two days per week in the role of Member Services Officer.
-Hannah assists with office management, administration tasks and finance activities.
+Hannah started as a volunteer at Community Legal Centres Queensland in February 2016, and now works two days per week in the role of Member Services Officer.
+Hannah assists with events, office management, and finance activities.

 Sector Development Officer

-Carly Hanson is the Sector Development Officer at CLCQ, where her role is to support CLCs across Queensland to provide effective, high quality services to their communities by facilitating training and professional development opportunities for staff and volunteers, undertaking projects and initiatives to promote innovation and collaboration, and supporting CLCs with accreditation and legal practice risk management frameworks.
+Carly Hanson is the Sector Development Officer at Community Legal Centres Queensland, where her role is to support community legal centres across Queensland to provide effective, high quality services to their communities by facilitating training and professional development opportunities for staff and volunteers, undertaking projects and initiatives to promote innovation and collaboration, and supporting our memberswith accreditation and legal practice risk management frameworks.
 Carly has over 15 years’ experience in the private and community legal sectors, and as a trainer in the tertiary education sector.

 Project Officer (Client Surveys)